The Riviera Maya Beyond The Resorts

 Maybe it was the jungle.

-Whatever it was, I stopped trying to structure every second of the trip.
+Whatever it was, I stopped trying to structure every hour.

 One minute you’re drinking something cold beside a beautiful pool surrounded by palm trees.

-The next you’re eating tacos from a roadside stand while sitting on a plastic chair under fluorescent lighting.
+The next you’re sitting on a plastic chair eating tacos from a roadside stand.

 Even inside luxury resorts.

-At night especially, the Riviera Maya feels almost tropical in an overwhelming way:
+At night especially, the Riviera Maya feels almost prehistoric.

-There’s something surreal about swimming in freshwater caves surrounded by limestone and jungle roots.
+Swimming inside freshwater caves surrounded by limestone and tangled jungle roots felt surreal.

 Part wellness retreat.